16 dead after Typhoon Goni batters Philippines - RFI

 "We are horrified by the devastation caused by this typhoon in many areas including Catanduanes island and Albay," Philippines Red Cross chief Richard Gordon said in a statement.

-Nearly 400,000 people fled their homes ahead of the typhoon and most of them remain in evacuation centres as authorities scramble to restore power and telecommunications services in the hardest-hit areas.
+Hundreds of thousands of people fled their homes ahead of the typhoon and many of them remain in evacuation centres as authorities scramble to restore power and telecommunications services in the hardest-hit areas.

 Ten deaths were recorded in Albay province, but provincial disaster chief Cedric Daep said without pre-emptive evacuations "thousands would have died".